 In today’s tough economy, people are always seeking ways to cut costs.
-In many instances, people are doing away with expenses that they feel are not necessary – and unfortunately, life insurance coverage oftentimes falls into that category.
+In many instances, people are doing away with expenses that they feel are not necessary – and unfortunately, life insurance coverage often falls into that category.

 While doing away with your policy may help to free up more funds over the short term, you may want to give it more consideration before you actually cancel your life insurance plan, as the overall consequences could end up having devastating effects overall.
 In fact, there are many financial planners who feel that when times are tough financially, families may actually be in need of even more life insurance coverage.